Eastern small-footed myotis: Spring and summer roosting

-There is little published information about the spring and summer roosting locations of eastern small-footed bats.
-The first study into the summer roosting habits was only done in 2011 so information is scarce.
-This study discovered that these bats most commonly use ground level rock roosts in talus slopes, rock fields and vertical cliff faces for their summer roosts.
-On average they change their roosts every 1.1 days, males travel about 41 meters between consecutive roosts and females around 67 meters.
-They also found that females roosting sites were closer to ephemeral water sources than male's roosts.
+Compared to many other bat species, relatively little information about the spring and summer roosting locations of eastern small-footed bats is available.
+Summer roosts were previously considered difficult to find, but recent studies have shown that the species can be easy to locate if survey efforts are focused near appropriate rocky habitats.
+Existing studies suggest these bats most commonly use ground level rock roosts in talus slopes, rock fields, stone rip rap, and vertical cliff faces for their summer roosts.
+The species has also been documented roosting in or on buildings.
+On average they change their roosts every 1.1 days, and in one study males traveled about 41 meters between consecutive roosts and females around 67 meters.
+This study also found that females roosting sites were closer to ephemeral water sources than male's roosts.
+However in another study on talus slopes in Virginia, males and female roosts appeared to be segregated on the basis of rock size.
+Reproductive females in Virginia roosted in boulders that were larger and more thermally stable than those used by males at the same sites.
+Temperatures in maternity roosts did not get as high as some male roosts during the day and they tended to retain more heat through the night, a microclimate likely beneficial to young bats that remain in the roost at night.
 Females who have young require roost sites that receive a lot of sunlight in order to keep the pups warm while the mother is away from the roost.
-Summer roosting habitats were previously considered difficult to find, but several recent studies have shown that the species is relatively easy to locate if survey efforts are focused near appropriate rocky habitats.
+Reproductive females and their young are sometimes observed congregated at the entrance to the roost, or even just outside the roost, likely to aid in thermoregulation.